andrew/ultimate-awesome/README.md

 - [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
 This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
 Our details survey is online now.
 - [awesome-ast](https://github.com/cowchimp/awesome-ast) -  A curated list of awesome AST resources.
 - [awesome-plonk](https://github.com/Fluidex/awesome-plonk) - A curated list of awesome things related to plonk proof system.
+- [awesome-github-alternatives](https://github.com/ianchanning/awesome-github-alternatives) - Love 'em or leave 'em.
 - [awesome-nodejs-cn](https://github.com/Pines-Cheng/awesome-nodejs-cn) - Node.js 资源大全中文版，正在翻译中。。。.
 - [Awesome-macOS-Red-Teaming](https://github.com/tonghuaroot/Awesome-macOS-Red-Teaming) - List of Awesome macOS Red Teaming Resources.
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-switching](https://github.com/deapplization/awesome-switching) - Switching from the *pple ecosystem to Windows / Linux / Android or BSD.
 - [Data-Engineering-Roadmap](https://github.com/ErdemOzgen/Data-Engineering-Roadmap) - Roadmap for Data Engineering.
 - [awesome-persian](https://github.com/fffaraz/awesome-persian) - A curated list of amazingly awesome Persian supporting tools, fonts, and development resources.
-- [awesome-github-alternatives](https://github.com/ianchanning/awesome-github-alternatives) - Love 'em or leave 'em.
 - [awesome-ui-agents](https://github.com/opendilab/awesome-ui-agents) - A curated list of of awesome UI agents resources, encompassing Web, App, OS, and beyond (continually updated).
-- [awesome-hasura](https://github.com/aaronhayes/awesome-hasura) - A curated list of awesome things relating to the hasura ecosystem.
 - [awesome-Visual-Place-Recognition](https://github.com/gmberton/awesome-Visual-Place-Recognition) - A curated list of awesome Visual Place Recognition papers.
 - [awesome-malware-persistence](https://github.com/Karneades/awesome-malware-persistence) - A curated list of awesome malware persistence tools and resources. .
 - [awesome-kql-sentinel](https://github.com/reprise99/awesome-kql-sentinel) - A curated list of blogs, videos, tutorials, queries and anything else valuable to help you learn and master KQL and Microsoft Sentinel.
+- [awesome-hasura](https://github.com/aaronhayes/awesome-hasura) - A curated list of awesome things relating to the hasura ecosystem.
 - [awesome-headless-cms](https://github.com/n370/awesome-headless-cms) - An awesome list of headless / decoupled CMS resources.
 - [awesome-bio-datasets](https://github.com/OpenGene/awesome-bio-datasets) - Awesome-bio-datasets.
+- [Awesome](https://github.com/ScoopInstaller/Awesome) - A curated list of awesome Scoop resources and more.
 - [awesome-platform-engineering](https://github.com/toptechevangelist/awesome-platform-engineering) - An awesome list of Platform Engineering 平台工程列表.
 - [awesome-adhd](https://github.com/XargsUK/awesome-adhd) - A curated list of ADHD apps, books, ideas and resources across the web!.
 - [awesome-tabletop-rpgs](https://github.com/Zireael07/awesome-tabletop-rpgs) - Awesome list of free and/or open source tabletop RPGs.
+- [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
 - [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-egraphs](https://github.com/philzook58/awesome-egraphs) - An awesome list of e-graph resources.
-- [Awesome](https://github.com/ScoopInstaller/Awesome) - A curated list of awesome Scoop resources and more.
 - [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
 - [discord-api-libs](https://github.com/apacheli/discord-api-libs) - List of open-source Discord API Libraries.
 - [awesome-medical-imaging](https://github.com/fepegar/awesome-medical-imaging) - Awesome list of software that I use to do research in medical imaging.